3D Question Answering: Introduction

 In summary, our contributions are threefold:

-\begin{itemize} \item 3DQA task: We are the first to introduce the 3DQA task, which involves both language processing and 3D scene understanding. \item 3DQA-TR framework: We design a new transformer-based framework 3DQA-TR to solve the 3DQA task.
-It utilizes one language tokenizer for question embedding and two encoders for extracting the appearance and geometry information, respectively, and then uses a 3D-L BERT to perform multi-modal fusion for question answering. \item \textbf{ScanQA} dataset: We build a new dataset ScanQA, which provides natural, free-form, and open-ended questions and answers in free-perspective 3D scans. \end{itemize}
+\begin{itemize} \item 3DQA task: \frysq{We introduce the novel 3DQA task, which involves both language processing and 3D scene understanding.}\footnote{\srysq{Note that 3DQA is different from multi-view or RGB-D QA, and it directly captures 3D information in point clouds.}} \item 3DQA-TR framework: We design a new transformer-based framework 3DQA-TR to solve\trysq{ 3DQA} task.
+It utilizes one language tokenizer for question embedding and two encoders for extracting the appearance and geometry information, respectively, and then uses a 3D-L BERT to perform multi-modal fusion for question answering. \item \textbf{ScanQA} dataset: We \trysq{took} the lead in building the \textbf{fully human-annotated} 3D question answering dataset, ScanQA, which provides natural, free-form, and open-ended questions and answers in free-perspective 3D scans. \end{itemize}

 We will make our data collection tools, ScanQA dataset and code public to facilitate future research.